moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Outside of teaching courses, I led and participated in a number of teaching and learning activities.
-I led the collaborative effort of the development of the `MAE Innovative Design Studio`_ to provide an group oriented active learning space for our project and design classes (EME |_| 150A, EAE |_| 130, EME |_| 185, etc).
+I led the collaborative effort of the development of the `MAE Innovative Design Studio`_ to provide a group oriented active learning space for our project and design classes (EME |_| 150A, EAE |_| 130, EME |_| 185, etc).
 I introduced a new competition team, the `California Solar Regatta`_, where our students came in 2nd in design for their first showing.
 I mentored